legitosaurus/intelli-lab/README.md

 existing issues.
 Deleting issues is not possible since GitLab does not support it as well.

 In addition to GitLab, a third issue state has been added which we call "active".
-This state is just managed locally, i.e. the GitLab server does not realize anything of it.
+This state is just managed locally, i.e. the GitLab server does not know anything about it.
 Here, the linkage of GitLab issues and IntelliJ local tasks comes into play: the first time an issue is started, a new local task is created and activated (which also activates the associated working context).
 If an active issue is stopped the default task is activated but the linkage between issue and local task remains.
+In case an issue is started again the already linked task is re-activated.
 The local task is removed only after the linked issue has been closed.
-In case an issue is started again the already linked task is re-activated.

 ## Motivation behind this project